 Choose dark chocolate with a 70-85% cocoa content (minimum).
 Any less and you’re looking at a lot of sugar.

 Simply take a slice of meat, such as turkey and a slice of cheese.
 Roll it up, and voila!
-Another favorite is spreading cream cheese on the turkey and wrap it around a dill pickle.
+Also, spreading cream cheese on the turkey and wrapping it around a dill pickle is a delicious treat.
 You can slice it first, or simply eat it like this.

-Another high-protein snack, tuna is a great choice if you’re on the go.
+Tuna is another high-protein snack and a great choice if you’re on the go.
 Just be sure your office buddies are cool with the smell if you decide to pop open a can in the afternoon.

 Veggies And Hummus

 If you’ve never tried hummus I encourage you to give it a try.
 Some might say it’s an acquired taste, but I’ve loved it from my first taste and make my own from home.

 I throw some white beans, garlic, lemon juice, cumin and olive oil in the blender and it makes the most creamy and delicious hummus in no time.
 Here’s a similar recipe you might like to try: Super Easy Hummus

 Kefir (pronounced like “Kiefer Sutherland” the actor in 24 – I love that show.) is full of tummy-loving probiotics and protein.